rsavage-urquad/DataLayerGen/README.md

 # DataLayerGen

 This C# project is a Code Generator to create MS SQL Stored Procedures, C# Model and Data Layer for a Table.
+The project will also generate a Dapper Data Layer using a Repository pattern.
 The results are not intended to be a 100% solution, just a starting point.

 ## Setup